These 10 Secrets Will Make Your Life Better

 In your bid to please people, especially the ones you care about (never mind if they don’t care as much about you) you become ‘yes man’ with as little restraint as possible on who and what you commit ourselves to.

-Sometimes, you even play the ‘circus monkey’ whose existence is all about pleasing people who care enough only to laugh seeing it risk its life with amazing but frivolous stunts.
+Sometimes, you even play the ‘circus monkey’.
+A monkey whose existence is all about pleasing people who care enough only to laugh seeing it risk its life with amazing but frivolous stunts.

 They even clap and maybe drop some coins to ‘encourage’ the monkey.
 But then, a circus monkey is what it is.
 It feeds off the attention and approval of others (such constipating diet indeed) and not its own goals and ambitions.